flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    :widths: auto

    "enabled", ":ref:`ref_bool`", "", "Flag enables DataLoading Config.
 If this is not set, data loading will not be used!"
    "input_path", ":ref:`ref_string`", "", "File system path (start at root).
 This folder will contain all the inputs exploded to a separate file.
-Example, if the input interface needs (x: int, y: blob, z: multipart_blob) and the input path is &#34;/var/flyte/inputs&#34;, then the file system will look like /var/flyte/inputs/inputs.&lt;metadata format dependent -&gt; .pb .json .yaml&gt; -&gt; Format as defined previously.
-The Blob and Multipart blob will reference local filesystem instead of remote locations /var/flyte/inputs/x -&gt; X is a file that contains the value of x (integer) in string format /var/flyte/inputs/y -&gt; Y is a file in Binary format /var/flyte/inputs/z/... -&gt; Note Z itself is a directory More information about the protocol - refer to docs #TODO reference docs here"
+Example, if the input interface needs (x: int, y: blob, z: multipart_blob) and the input path is '/var/flyte/inputs', then the file system will look like /var/flyte/inputs/inputs.<metadata format dependent -> .pb .json .yaml> -> Format as defined previously.
+The Blob and Multipart blob will reference local filesystem instead of remote locations /var/flyte/inputs/x -> X is a file that contains the value of x (integer) in string format /var/flyte/inputs/y -> Y is a file in Binary format /var/flyte/inputs/z/... -> Note Z itself is a directory More information about the protocol - refer to docs #TODO reference docs here"
    "output_path", ":ref:`ref_string`", "", "File system path (start at root).
 This folder should contain all the outputs for the task as individual files and/or an error text file"
    "format", ":ref:`ref_flyteidl.core.DataLoadingConfig.LiteralMapFormat`", "", "In the inputs folder, there will be an additional summary/metadata file that contains references to all files or inlined primitive values.
 This format decides the actual encoding for the data.
 Refer to the encoding to understand the specifics of the contents and the encoding"
    "io_strategy", ":ref:`ref_flyteidl.core.IOStrategy`", "", ""